google/zetasql/docs/json_functions.md

 +----+-------------+--------------------------------+
 ```

-Convert rows in a table to JSON with formatting.
+Convert rows in a table to JSON-formatted strings that are easy to read.

 ```sql
 With CoordinatesTable AS (